whistlegraph/2022.aesthetic.computer/README.txt

 *** Image Support ***
   *** Save ***
+    - [x] Make it so that desktop uses the current "save-file" event route, but mobile pops open a UI...
+        - Should this UI be shared on all platforms?
+        - What does it mean to "save" an image?
+    - [🔶] Make sure that video encoding works on all platforms.
-  - [🟡] Add API for system-wide saving of webp or png images (through nopaint).
+    - [x] Add API for system-wide saving of webp or png images (through nopaint).
-    - [📙] Test image saving on different platforms.
+    - [x] Test image saving on different platforms.
     - [x] Prototype image save function.
   *** Load ***
   - [x] From a URL into a buffer.